weigerzan/MAP_RPS/README.md

 ## Environment Setup

 You can set up the environment using the provided `environment.yml`.
-The environment is mostly consistent with that of [DDRM](https://github.com/bahjat-kawar/ddrm).

 ```bash
 conda env create -f environment.yml